SarahJD/vaccination-rate-api/README.md

 ## How to Use

-The API is hosted ....
+The API is hosted: https://vaccination-covid-19-germany.herokuapp.com/.

 The defined endpoint for the data is /vaccinations.